 4 Fascinating Truths about First-Generation College Students

 College attendance has become less of a privilege and more of a necessity in the contemporary workforce.
 This cultural shift is a reflection of President Obama’s goal of having the largest percentage of college graduates out of all the countries in the world by 2020.
 With this push has come an influx of students that may not have been part of the college scene as early as a decade ago.
 Availability of courses online and expansion of options at the community college level have paved the way for non-traditional students to earn degrees and a better living.
-A growing demographic in college attendance and graduation is first-generation students.
+A growing demographic in college attendance and graduation are first-generation students.

 First-generation college students face a unique set of challenges, and some of them may just surprise you.
 Here are some fascinating truths about first-generation college students.